Breakwater, Victoria: History

+The breakwater was also used as a ford to cross the river at that point.
+In 2012, the ford was replaced by a bridge about 300m upstream.

-A Post Office opened on 1 January 1867 and closed in 1982.
+A post office opened on 1 January 1867 and closed in 1982.

-Land between the industrial area and the river is prone to flooding.
+The land between the industrial area and the river is part of the Barwon River flood plain.

 Heritage sites

 Breakwater contains a number of heritage listed sites, including: